bhanuprakashreddy1307/SENTIMENTANALYSIS-WITH-NLP/README.md

 DESCRIPTION :

-Here’s a detailed description (approx. 600 words) about **Sentiment Analysis with Natural Language Processing (NLP)** that you can use:

----

 ### **Sentiment Analysis with NLP – A Detailed Overview**

 **Sentiment Analysis**, also known as opinion mining, is a subfield of Natural Language Processing (NLP) that focuses on identifying and extracting subjective information from text.
 Its primary objective is to determine the **emotional tone** behind a series of words, typically classifying the sentiment as **positive**, **negative**, or **neutral**.
 It is widely used in analyzing customer reviews, social media posts, survey responses, and more.